PacmanForever/meteocat_community_edition/README.en.md

 > 🎯 **Purpose**: Simplify Home Assistant integration without needing to understand the internal workings of the API.
 It has no commercial purpose and seeks no economic benefit.

 > [!IMPORTANT]
+> **Beta:** This integration is currently in *beta*.
+Correct operation is not guaranteed and it may contain bugs, use it at your own risk
+>
 > **Registration required at the Meteocat API** to obtain an API key:
 > - 🆓 **Citizen plan** (free)
 > - 💼 **Business plan** (paid)